ngDocumentor/ngDocumentor/src/assets/mddocs/sidebar.md

 * The side navigation bar links are specified by `assets/config/sidebar.json` file as mentioned.

-* NOTE: The link definition need to be specified correctly for ngDocumentor to work right.
+* NOTE: The link definition needs to be specified correctly for ngDocumentor to work right.
 It assumes you are providing the right definitions.

 * The link definitions are very simple .json syntax; and look similar to that of topnav.json.
 Look at the following .json sample: